Energy East Project

 - From the time that the Hearing Order is issued, the Board has up to 15 months to deliver its recommendation report to the government who then has another three months to review the recommendation and make the final decision.

-The Board has separated the Lists of Issues into one for Part III facilities matters and one for Part IV and V commercial and financial matters.
-These are the issues that the Board will consider when it reviews the Energy East application.
-A List of Issues (LOI) keeps everyone focused on the issues that are relevant to the Board’s assessment.
+The List of Issues is a regulatory document that outlines what the Board will consider when it reviews the Energy East Project application.
+A List of Issues keeps everyone focused on the issues that are relevant to the Board’s assessment.

-If you are planning to apply for funding or to participate in the hearing, your input must be related to one or more of the issues on the lists.
+If you are planning to apply for funding or to participate in the hearing, your input must be related to the issues on the list.

 Support for Participants

 The main role of a Process Advisor is to support you if you participate in the hearing.
 They can also answer questions now about the NEB’s process.
 You can contact a Process Advisor by calling 1-800-899-1265 (toll-free) or emailing EnergyEast.ProcessHelp@neb-one.gc.ca.